What is the Missouri Charge Code?

 Understanding the Basics of Missouri Charge Code

-The Missouri Charge Code plays an important role in the state’s criminal justice system, acting as a standardized system to categorize and identify criminal offenses.
+The Missouri Charge Code plays an important role in the state’s criminal justice system.
+It is a standardized system for categorizing and identifying criminal offenses.
 Under Missouri law, every criminal offense is associated with a specific charge code, which details the nature of the crime, the category of offense, and the penalties involved.

 Categories of Offenses: From Misdemeanor to Felony